Categories

 Note: This metric measures the percentage of students scoring a 3 or higher on an AP exam.

-Note: This metric represents the Financial Literacy score of High School students.
+Note: This metric represents the Financial Literacy rates among residents (from high school and over).

 Health Literacy: Half Weight (2.08 points)